 Including Abandonment Provisions in Construction Contracts

-It is crucial to include specific provisions in your construction contract to mitigate the risks of contractor abandonment.
+To mitigate the risk of contractor abandonment, it is crucial to include specific provisions in your construction contract.
 These provisions can outline the actions to be taken if a contractor abandons the project, including financial penalties and legal recourse.

 An abandonment clause can specify the notice period required before a contractor can legally leave a project and detail the steps for resolving disputes that may lead to abandonment.